Count Dante: Dan-te

 Keehan grew disillusioned with conventional karate instruction's focus on ceremony, tradition and protocol over what he felt to be "effectiveness" and began developing his own style that he would promote as "street-effective".
 Through these efforts, he developed a system that became known as the Dan-te system, "Dance of Death" or sometimes the Kata-Dante.
 Theoretically, by learning all of the steps of Keehan's "Dance of Death", you would thereby become an effective fighting master.

 "The Deadliest Man Alive"

 In 1967, Keehan legally changed his name to Count Juan Raphael Danté, explaining the name change by stating that his parents fled Spain during the Spanish Civil War, changed their names, and obscured their noble heritage in order to effectively hide in America from Spaniard anti-royalist communists.
-(Count Dantès is the protagonist of Dumas' 1844 The Count of Monte Cristo.)
+(Edmond Dantès is the protagonist of Dumas' 1844 The Count of Monte Cristo.)
 Keehan was prone to boasts that furthered his reputation, his most notorious one being that he'd participated in secret "death matches" in Thailand and China, winning by killing opponents in front of crowds numbering in the thousands.